District Technology Initiative

 Using these tools, students will be able to work collaboratively to create, edit and share files and websites for school-related projects.
 Students in grades 3-12 wil be able to communicate via email with teachers and other students.

 “Technology is a universal key to unlocking student engagement for students at all skills and levels.
-It encourages personalized, individualized learning,” said Dr. Nicolas Wade, assistant superintendent of curriculum and instruction.
+It encourages personalized, individualized learning,” said Dr. Nicolas Wade, Superintendent of Schools.

 To Learn More